private instruction NEW music alternative venue

 She has performed with groups such as the North Carolina Symphony, Greensboro Orchestra, Tallahassee Symphony, Northwest Florida Symphony, Albany Symphony, Roanoke Symphony, Wisconsin Philharmonic, Green Bay Symphony, among others.

 Her work with urban youth consists of teaching with full scholarship music programs for low income students, as well as directly with homeless and housing insecure teens.
 Mz.
-Warren taught with the Gifford Summer Music (2009), a full scholarship strings camp for students in Gifford, Florida.
+Sinco taught with the Gifford Summer Music (2009), a full scholarship strings camp for students in Gifford, Florida.
 She was a Resident Advisor at Covenant House NYC (2011), a homeless shelter for youth, as well as an Assistant Advocate at the analogous shelter in Milwaukee: Pathfinders MKE (2012-13).
 Likewise, she was on faculty with the Greater Milwaukee ‘el Sistema’ (2012-15) in Waukesha Wisconsin as well as Cello Instructor with the Wisconsin Conservatory of Music Connections program (2015-18), both of which provided free individual and group music instruction.

 Prior teaching commitments include Adjunct Cello Instructor at Mount Mary University (2013-16) and Carthage College (2018-19), as well as Cello Instructor at Hartford Union High (2013-16), and The Waukesha String Academie (2014-15).

-Marie Sinco Warren earned a Bachelor of Music (B.M.) in Cello Performance from the University of South Florida, a Master of Music (M.M.) at Florida State University, and the Professional Artist Certificate (P.A.C.) at University of North Carolina School of the Arts.
+Marie Sinco earned a Bachelor of Music (B.M.) in Cello Performance from the University of South Florida, a Master of Music (M.M.) at Florida State University, and the Professional Artist Certificate (P.A.C.) at University of North Carolina School of the Arts.
 Her teachers were Michael Wiseman, Scott Kluksdahl, Gregory Sauer, and Brooks Whitehouse.